znstrider/Skillcorner_Opendata_Match_Analysis/README.md

-<h1>Analyis of games with open sourced Skillcorner broadcast tracking data</h1>
+<h1>Resources for the open sourced Skillcorner broadcast tracking data</h1>
 <br>

 [@SkillCorner](https://twitter.com/SkillCorner) released nine games worth of broadcast tracking data for the top games of the 2019/2020 season in [this repository](https://github.com/SkillCorner/opendata) as part of the [Friends of Tracking](https://www.youtube.com/channel/UCUBFJYcag8j2rm_9HkrrA7w) Initiative.